 Do not touch the glass of the new bulb (if touched it should be cleaned with methylated spirit before fitting).

-Replace the bulb and holder, secure it with the clips and re-connect the lead.
-Carefully refit the rubber boot to the back of the lamp housing ensuring its drain tube is to the bottom.
+Replace the bulb, secure it with the clips and re-connect the lead.
+Carefully refit the rubber boot to the back of the lamp housing.

 Fog lamp alignment should be carried out by your Dealer.